 “Essentially we’re taking what used to be a service where you had to take an hour or so out of your day for a two-minute consult with a doctor, and you’re doing all of that from the comfort of your couch,” Liu says.

 Membership with Kin also gives you access to its team of remote doctors at any time of the day, for you to ask questions, report any side effects or switch to a new pill.
+You also get unlimited consults so you can find the right pill for you and be supported through the switch.

 The company stocks 34 brands of the contraceptive pill, giving women freedom of choice and access, and they all cost the same as they would at the chemist.